IndigoUnited/node-promise-retry/README.md

 ### promiseRetry(fn, [options])

-Calls `fn` until the returned promise is fulfilled or rejected with an error different than a `retry` error.
+Calls `fn` until the returned promise ends up fulfilled or rejected with an error different than a `retry` error.
 The `options` argument is an object which maps to the [retry](https://github.com/tim-kos/node-retry) module options: